lab1092/blender-manual_ja/manual/modeling/objects/duplication.rst

 You also have the choice of creating a *Linked Duplicate* rather than a *Duplicate*;
 this is called a deep link.
 This will create a new object with **all** of its data linked to the original object.
-If you modify one of the linked objects in :guilabel:`Edit mode`, all linked copies are modified.
+If you modify one of the linked objects in *Edit mode*, all linked copies are modified.
 Transform properties (object datablocks) still remain copies, not links, so you still can rotate, scale, and move freely without affecting the other copy.
 Reference (*Duplicate Example*) for the discussions below.